juexinwang/OKRA_Tutorial2024/Applications1_BasicAnalysis.md

 # Installation

 Installation instructions will be included in the following code sections.
+The data can be found at https://indiana-my.sharepoint.com/:f:/r/personal/mraina_iu_edu/Documents/OKRA_data/data?csf=1&web=1&e=TwJwxR

 # Data visualization on single cells